akka/akka/akka-docs/rst/java/io-udp.rst

 UDP Multicast
 ------------------------------------------

-If you want to use UDP multicast you will need to use Java 7.
 Akka provides a way to control various options of ``DatagramChannel`` through the ``akka.io.Inet.SocketOption`` interface.
 The example below shows how to setup a receiver of multicast messages using IPv6 protocol.